A return to the 1990s?

 The group has killed at least 120 police and army officers, while the military says it has killed at least 200 “terrorists” in North Sinai.
 Ansar Beit al-Maqdes has admitted to 12 of its fighters being killed.
 These figures are difficult to independently verify due to the difficulties of reporting in North Sinai.

-Security officials say Ansar Beit al-Maqdes has between 700 to 1000 members, according to Reuters.
+Security officials say Ansar Beit al-Maqdes has from 700-1,000 members, according to Reuters.
 It is considered the second largest Islamist militant group in Sinai behind Salafiya Jihadiya, which has an estimated following of around 5,000 members, Reuters says.

 This compares to a few hundred thousand supporters of Jama'a al-Islamiya in the 1990s, according to al-Berry.